SHINO-01/Flashcard_Quiz_App/README.md

 # Flashcard_Quiz_App
-Code Alpha Internship Task One which was to Create a Flashcard quiz app
+Code Alpha Internship Task_01 which was to Create a Flashcard quiz app